 Lesson to You: Facebook posts of travel blogger friends only tell a small part of the whole story.

-Confession 2: When we do travel, it’s hard work.
+Confession 2: When we do travel, it’s hard work

-Confession 3: It Can Take Hours of Unpaid Work Even Getting a Trip to Happen…If It Even Happens
+Confession 3: It Can Take Hours of Unpaid Work Even Getting a Trip to Happen.
+If It Even Happens

 I already had a good relationship with Visit Finland that I’d developed over several years by working with them on smaller projects.
-Then, I developed a 7-page proposal of the project outlining the benefits they would receive by agreeing to the project – that took 3 solid days.
-That was followed by hundreds of emails planning the trip over a course of two months.
+Then, I developed a 7-page proposal of the project outlining the benefits they would receive by agreeing to work with me.
+That took three solid days.

 Confession 4: Blog Posts Take a Really Really Long Time to Write

 In your personal life, track how much time you spend on chores, cleaning, watching TV.
 It may surprise you at how much time you spend on tasks that could be outsourced, like cleaning.

 Confessions 5 & 6: Travel blogging is a misnomer, most travel bloggers do additional work to pay the bills.

 As a blogger, it’s important to produce content on a regular basis to maintain and grow your audience, even if you’re not being paid to write it.
 I also think it goes a long way to building trust with an audience since people can see that you’re writing about a topic that you believe in, and not just because you were paid to do it.

 So instead of saying travel blogger, in most cases it would be more accurate to say travel blogger/photographer/social media specialist/digital influencer/freelance writer/…. you get the idea!

-It often feels like a tug-a-war between spending time with your spouse or travelling.
+It often feels like a tug-a-war between spending time with your partner or traveling.
 My irregular schedule can also make it difficult to maintain friendships.
 Friends often complain, but you’re never here.
 I don’t have all the answers, but try my best to balance travel with relationships.
 Both of which are important to me.

 I think this is a huge mistake and one that I made early on as well.
 It’s inevitable that if you get a few travel bloggers together, we’ll quickly end up talking about the business of travel blogging.
 I.e. new projects/campaigns/income generation, etc.

-Several of us connected so much in person, that we’ve created a Mastermind group to keep our business momentum going.
+Several of us connected so much in person that we’ve created a Mastermind group to keep our business momentum going.
 We hold regular meetings online every two weeks to discuss our business challenges and give each other feedback.
 This has enormous value and has taken my business to new levels.
-They know when to push me, when to support me.
+They know when to push me and when to support me.

 Confession 9: We Have a Hard Time Relating to People Who Don’t Travel

-His interest was in his family and not in seeing the world.
+His interest was in his family and not seeing the world.
 Fair enough.
-Everyone is entitled to their own opinion, and while I respect that, I didn’t have a response.
+Everyone is entitled to their own opinion.
+And while I respect that, I didn’t have a response.
 An awkward silence filled the air until our mutual friend returned.

-Let me know what else you want to know about the world of travel blogging and I’ll try to answer it in a follow-up post.
+Let me know what else you want to know about the world of travel blogging.
+I’ll try to answer it in a follow-up post.